Via Lemosho Route to the top of Kilimanjaro

 Hiking time: 3-4 h | Distance: approx. 10 km | Altitude difference: approx. 650 m ↑ and 150 m ↓ | Effort: Moderat

 After a big breakfast at your lodge, your guide picks you up.
 He checks the luggage once more before you drive together to Londorossi Gate, the western entrance of Kilimanjaro National Park.
+Luggage not required during the climb can be stored at the lodge free of charge.
 For an overview of the topic “luggage on Mount Kilimanjaro” look here or here.
 After about an hour’s drive, you will reach Londorossi Gate at about 2,100 meters altitude.
-There, you will be registered by your guide in the National Park.
+There, you will be registered by your guide in the national park.
 In addition, final preparations are made, such as baggage loading.
 Afterwards, you continue for about an hour by car (depending on weather and road conditions) until you reach the Lemosho Glades.

 You then start your first leg on the mountain.
 It leads on paths through dense rainforest.
 You will discover a variety of plant species and with a bit of luck, you will see various wild animals such as antelopes, diademed monkeys and colobus monkeys.
 During the hike you take short breaks from time to time.
 After about 3-4 hours you will reach the first camp of your trip, the Mti Mkubwa Camp.
 The remaining time until dinner is at your free disposal.
 After dinner, your guide will give you tips regarding clothing for the night as well as regarding clothes to wear and day luggage to pack for the day ahead.
 At around 9 pm the first day at Kilimanjaro ends and you spend the first night in tents.